 Currently, there are no vaccines to prevent or treat HIV.
 Research and testing on experimental vaccines are ongoing, but none are close to being approved for general use.

 HIV is a complicated virus.
 It mutates (changes) rapidly and is often able to fend off immune system responses.
-Only a small number of people who have HIV develop broadly neutralizing antibodies, the kind of antibodies that can fight a range of HIV strains.
+Only a small number of people who have HIV develop broadly neutralizing antibodies, the kind of antibodies that can respond to a range of HIV strains.

-While there’s still no vaccine to prevent HIV, people with HIV can benefit from other vaccines to prevent HIV-related illnesses, such as:
+While there’s still no vaccine to prevent HIV, people with HIV can benefit from other vaccines to prevent HIV-related illnesses.
+Here are the CDC recommendations:

 Here are today’s HIV numbers:

-- In 2016, about 36.7 million people worldwide were living with HIV.
-Of those, 2.1 million were children below the age of 15.
+- In 2019, about 38 million people worldwide were living with HIV.
+Of those, 1.8 million were children below the age 15 years.

-- In 2017, only 20.9 million people living with HIV were using antiretroviral therapy.
+- At the end of 2019, 25.4 million people living with HIV were using antiretroviral therapy.

-- Eastern and southern Africa are hardest hit.
-In 2016, 19.4 million people in these areas were living with HIV, and 790,000 more contracted the virus.
+- Eastern and Southern Africa are the hardest hit.
+In 2019, 20.7 million people in these areas were living with HIV, and 730,000 more contracted the virus.
 The region has more than half of all people living with HIV worldwide.

-- Untreated, a woman with HIV has a 25 percent chance of passing HIV to her baby during pregnancy or breastfeeding.
-With antiretroviral therapy throughout pregnancy and avoidance of breastfeeding, the risk is less than 2 percent.
+15–45 percentchance of passing HIV to her baby during pregnancy or breastfeeding.
+With antiretroviral therapy throughout pregnancy and avoidance of breastfeeding, the risk is less than 5 percent.